Shrawan Kumar (politician)

 Shrawan Kumar is an Indian politician from Janata Dal (United).
-He is the Minister of Rural Development and Parliamentary Affairs in the Bihar Cabinet under Nitish Kumar.
+He is currently serving as the minister of Rural Development and Information and Public Relations in the Government of Bihar under Chief Minister Samrat Choudhary.
+He previously served as the Minister of Rural Development and Transport in the Bihar Cabinet under Nitish Kumar.

-His political career started from JP Movement and has been an MLA from Nalanda constituency since 1995.
+His political career started with the JP Movement and has been an MLA from Nalanda constituency since 1995.
 He is the chief whip of Janata Dal (United) in Bihar Vidhan Sabha.
 He is considered close to Nitish Kumar and also member of Samata Party (now led by Uday Mandal its President).